lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic25_StudentSupport.md

 **Task:**
 Use engagement data or AI-generated insights to detect patterns that indicate a need for support.

-*Chain-of-Thought Prompt 1: Tasking the LLM with the Table Design*
+*Chain-of-Thought Prompt: Tasking the LLM with the Table Design*
 ```
 I want to design a table to collect student information in a course.
 The goal is to use the data to calculate a "Student Success Score."